scott-griffiths/bitstring/doc/introduction.rst

 Five classes are provided by the bitstring module, four are simple containers of bits:

-* ``Bits``: This is the most basic class.
+* :class:`Bits`: This is the most basic class.
 It is immutable and so its contents can't be changed after creation.
-* ``BitArray(Bits)``: This adds mutating methods to its base class.
+* :class:`BitArray`: This adds mutating methods to its base class.
-* ``ConstBitStream(Bits)``: This adds methods and properties to allow the bits to be treated as a stream of bits, with a bit position and reading/parsing methods.
+* :class:`ConstBitStream`: This adds methods and properties to allow the bits to be treated as a stream of bits, with a bit position and reading/parsing methods.
-* ``BitStream(BitArray, ConstBitStream)``: This is the most versatile class, having both the bitstream methods and the mutating methods.
+* :class:`BitStream`: This is the most versatile class, having both the bitstream methods and the mutating methods.

 The fifth class is :class:`Array` which is a container of fixed-length bitstrings.
 The rest of this introduction mostly concerns the more basic types - for more details on :class:`Array` you can go directly to the reference documentation, but understanding how bit format strings are specified will be helpful.